akhilkumar2020/Java-Introduction/Java Virtual Machine- JVM.md

 JAVA VIRTUAL MACHINE: - Java Virtual Machine (JVM) is an engine that provides a runtime environment in which byte code can be executed.
 JVM is the heart of the entire JAVA program execution process.
 JVM is a part of the Java Runtime Environment (JRE).
-JVM is platform-independent.
+JVM is platform-dependent.
 It is responsible for taking .class file
 & converting each byte code instruction into the machine language instruction that can be executed by the microprocessor.

 What JVM does-